openconfig/public/release/authorization/README.md

-This proto definition and the reference code(to be delivered seperately) serve to describe an authorization framework for controlling which OpenConfig paths of a network device users can access using a gNMI micro-serivice.
-The authorization policy is initially intended to be deployed to a device, with the ability to
+This proto definition and the reference code(to be delivered seperately) serve to describe an authorization framework for controlling which OpenConfig paths of a network device users can access.
+The authorization policy is initially intended to be deployed to a device, with the ability to define:
-define:

 *   Policy rules - each rule defines a single authorization policy.
 *   Groups of users - as a method to logically group users in the administrative domain, for instance: operators or administrators.
 *   Users which are individual users as part of either rules or in groups.

 Authentication information is not included in this Authorization configuration.

 Policy rules are matched based on the best match for the authorization request, not the first match against a policy rule.
-Best match enables a configuration which permits a user or group access to particular OpenConfig paths while denying subordinate portions of the permitted paths, or the converse.
+Best match enables a configuration which permits a user or group access to particular OpenConfig paths while denying subordinate portions of the permitted paths, or the converse, without regard to ordering of the rules in the configuration.

+## Best Match

+Authorization is performed for a singular user, gNMI path accessed, and access methodology (READ/WRITE).
+The result of an Authorization evaluation is an Action (Permit/Deny), policy version, and rule identifier.

-Best, or most specific, match is that which has the longest match to the requested path and prefers:
+A Best, or most specific, match is that which has the longest match to the requested path and prefers:

 *   a specific user over a group in the matching policy.
 *   a defined KEY over a wildcard element in a keyed path.

+Authorization rules must be defined such that a single best match is possible.
+If the result of policy evaluation is more than one match, an error must be raised.

 Match rules permit a match against:

 *   User or Group (not both)
 *   an OpenConfig gNMI path
+*   an access method (READ or WRITE)

 An implicit deny is assumed, if there is no matching rule in the policy.
 Logging may be specified on a per-policy-rule basis as well as a default for the whole